Gravitational Wave Measurement of the $M_\mathrm{BH}$-$M_\mathrm{bulge}$ Intrinsic Scatter at High Redshift: Results

 With this model, the posterior distribution for $\alpha_z$ (Figure \ref{fig:alpha_z_posterior}) is 99.9\% positive with a median value of $\alpha_z = 0.84 \pm 0.35$.
 The associated best-fit spectrum is shown in Figure \ref{fig:epz_posteriors} (dark red, dotted).
 This spectrum is notably higher in amplitude than our $\varepsilon_z$-only model, but is only minimally different from \mtwo.
 The \mthree\ best-fit spectrum has a marginally stronger turnover, but overall the single $\alpha_z$ parameter has a similar overall effect to the combined impact of the 8 additional free parameters in \mtwo.

-Because \mone\ and \mthree\ each have only one parameter, it is trivial to calculate model evidence and therefore Bayes factors.
-The Bayes factor in favor of \mthree\ over \mone, calculated across the first five frequency bins, is 2.17.
-This value is not in the territory of statistical significance, but this value increases to 4.44 when we include all 20 frequency bins from the model.
-The higher frequencies is where the models are most significantly different so it makes sense that the Bayes factor would change when including these higher frequencies.
-The data are not well constrained beyond the first five frequency bins so we cannot make strong conclusions based on these numbers.
-We do argue, however, that this is mild evidence to suggest that models with evolving normalization and scatter provide better fits to the GWB data than evolving scatter alone.
+\revtwo{To compare the model fits, we calculate the linear Bayes factors between our models by marginalizing the likelihoods (calculated during fitting) over the prior distributions.
+In this case, \mthree\ is favored over both other models, though the preference is weak.
+The Bayes factor in favor of \mthree\ over \mone, calculated across the first five (eleven) frequency bins, is 2.17 (3.77) and the Bayes factor in favor of \mthree\ over \mtwo\ is 1.32 (3.02).
+The higher frequencies are where the effects of scatter and normalization evolution are most significantly different (e.g., Figure \ref{fig:epsilon_z_effects}) therefore it makes sense that the Bayes factor between \mtwo\ and \mthree\ would change when including these higher frequencies.
+With more frequencies, the inclusion of an evolving \mmb\ normalization becomes more important for reproducing the observed spectrum.
+The GWB data, however, are not well constrained beyond the first five frequency bins so we cannot make strong conclusions based on these numbers.
+In the following Section we further evaluate these models in the context of additional EM data.}